lwalsh6/CW13_Tests/README.md

 Date: 4/20/2023

-This is a program designed to test a decorator
+This is a practice assignment for running test functions on a program

 ## Important files
 * bank.cs -> The program itself